CSS J. A. Cotton: Construction

-American Civil War Service and Loss
+Service and loss

 J. A. Cotton was in use as a gunboat for the Confederate side of the American Civil War and mainly operated in Berwick Bay and Bayou Teche.
 It was in Bayou Teche where she would see her first action of the war as on 3 November 1862, J. A. Cotton engaged the four Union gunboats USS Kinsman, USS Calhoun, USS Estrella and USS Diana near Cornay's Bridge.
 J. A. Cotton stood her ground against the combined 27 gun barrage from the Union gunboats for one and a half hours, being only hit a few times but without causing major damage to the vessel.
-In comparison all Union gunboats were hit and slightly damaged with USS Kinsman being hit more than 50 times, resulting in the deaths of two crew with four more being wounded.
+In comparison, all Union gunboats were hit and slightly damaged with USS Kinsman being hit more than 50 times, resulting in the deaths of two crew with four more being wounded.
 During the following two days, the Union gunboats engaged J. A. Cotton twice more in battle.
 Both encounters had the same outcome as the first with both sides suffering only light casualties and damage.

 J. A. Cottons next encounter would occur on 14 January 1863 as she was ordered to attack Union general Godfrey Weitzel's forces at Berwick Bay, Louisiana.
 However Weitzel had learned of her plan and send out the four gunboats which had encountered J. A. Cotton in November 1862 to fight her again.
 The Union gunboats steamed into the Bayou Teche alongside Union transports to attack J. A. Cotton and Confederate shore batteries stationed at Bayou Teche below Franklin, Louisiana.
 When the opposing forces finally met, the Union gunboats fought J. A. Cotton again while the Union's land-based units engaged the Confederate infantry in rifle pits.
 The battle would carry on into the following day and by the night of 15 January 1863 with J. A. Cotton had gotten badly damaged in the fighting.
 Seeing no way of saving the ship, her crew set the ship ablaze to potentially serve as a blockship and especially to avoid being captured by the enemy off Brashear City, Louisiana, United States.